 Recommendation 20: The Board should ensure that all necessary inputs that have been received in policy-making processes are accounted for and included for consideration by the Board.
 To assist in this, the Board should as soon as possible adopt and make available to the community a mechanism such as a checklist or template to accompany documentation for Board decisions that certifies what inputs have been received and are included for consideration by the Board.

-Adequate implementation of this recommendation can obviously have positive effects on 9.1, c) continually assessing and improving the processes by which ICANN receives public input (including adequate explanation of decisions taken and the rationale thereof) as the rationale for Boards decisions could be based on the relevant public inputs.
-Staff has produced a good analysis of the distribution of the number of public inputs (see Staff’s Public Comments Data Analysis (May 2013) in the next section).
-But just a high number public inputs is no substitute for a good rationale.
-It is also to be noted from Staff report that many, rather technical issues had no public response at all.
-Also in terms of d) continually assessing the extent to which ICANN's decisions are embraced, supported and accepted by the public and the Internet community; requires a convincing argument that the process was transparent and that all inputs were considered even if not carried over to the final decision.

-The following recommendations from ATRT1 can be considered as a safeguard for the stakeholders in case they don’t agree with the Board's final decisions.
-“Reconsideration of Board’s decisions” was not a new issue for ATRT1 and in fact pre-dates the AoC, as it was part of an earlier Berkman report (NEEd REFERENCE 2002 ?).
-The specific ATRT1 recommendations are listed below:

-With Regard to restructuring review mechanisms (ATRT1)

-ATRT1 Recommendation 23: As soon as possible, but no later than June 2011, the ICANN Board should implement Recommendation 2.7 of the 2009 Draft Implementation Plan for Improving Institutional Confidence which calls on ICANN to seek input from a committee of independent experts on the restructuring of the three review mechanisms - the Independent Review Panel (IRP), the Reconsideration Process and the Office of the Ombudsman.
+Recommendation 23: As soon as possible, but no later than June 2011, the ICANN Board should implement Recommendation 2.7 of the 2009 Draft Implementation Plan for Improving Institutional Confidence which calls on ICANN to seek input from a committee of independent experts on the restructuring of the three review mechanisms - the Independent Review Panel (IRP), the Reconsideration Process and the Office of the Ombudsman.
 This should be a broad, comprehensive assessment of the accountability and transparency of the three existing mechanisms and of their inter-relation, if any (i.e., whether the three processes provide for a graduated review process), determining whether reducing costs, issuing timelier decisions, and covering a wider spectrum of issues would improve Board accountability.
 The committee of independent experts should also look at the mechanisms in Recommendation 2.8 and Recommendation 2.9 of the Draft Implementation Plan.
 Upon receipt of the final report of the independent experts, the Board should take actions on the recommendations as soon as practicable.

 Recommendation 25: As soon as possible, but no later than October 2011, the standard for Reconsideration requests should be clarified with respect to how it is applied and whether the standard covers all appropriate grounds for using the Reconsideration mechanism.